Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 # https
 git clone https://github.com/A-Hagman/ITS25-School-project-Load-balanced-Video-Streaming-Server.git

-cd ITS25-School-project-Load-balanced-Video-Streaming-Server
+cd "ITS25-School-project-Load-balanced-Video-Streaming-Server"

-# 2. creat the secrets-file
+# 2. create the secrets-file
-creat an secrets.yml based on the secrets.example.yml file
+create a secrets.yml based on the secrets.example.yml file

 # 3. start all of the VMs
-cd vargrant
+cd vagrant
 vagrant up

 # 4. ssh into the ansible controlnode
 vagrant ssh control

 # 5. execute the ansible playbook
-cd ~/home/vagrant/project/ansible
+cd /home/vagrant/project/ansible
-ansible-playbook -i inventory.yml site.yml -v
+ansible-playbook site.yml -v

 # 6. validate
-cd home/vagrant/project/ansible
+cd /home/vagrant/project/ansible

 ./verify.sh
 ```

 ### **Expectations**
-Open `https://192.168.52.11` in a browser you should be able to se the website Nitflix and be able to watch the test video on the site.
-The site should retrive the information that is storde in the database vm where the videos url is stored form the streaming vm.
+Open `http://192.168.56.11` in a browser.
+You should be able to see the website Nitflix and be able to watch the test video on the site.
+The site should retrieve the information that is stored in the database VM where the videos url is stored from the streaming VM.

 ---
 ## **Secrets**